Sirius-A/electron-clientele-user-helper/README.md

 ~~~
 ... and boom!
 You have a running desktop application on your screen :sparkles:.

-# :memo:Structure of the project
+# :memo: Structure of the project
 This app is built on [Electron](http://electron.atom.io/) and uses the [electron-boilerplate](https://github.com/szwacz/electron-boilerplate) as a starting point.
 Below is some information on how to the whole setup works.
 (All info is from the  [electron-boilerplate](https://github.com/szwacz/electron-boilerplate)).

-## :package:Declaring dependencies
+## :package: Declaring dependencies

 There are **two** `package.json` files: